xieweiAlex/English_Learning/words/2022/words-Dec.md

+You're so perky.
+No one is more gifted than you.
+Let's get out of here - Just don't be conspicuous.
+I feel you and I are kindred spirits.

+I haven't been out with a man other than my husband in 12 years.
+That's not a problem.
+Couple of things have changed, I can bring you up to date.

+I kind of learned a long time ago that TE and Ni are not gonna **captivate** a room.
+Things gonna **fall flat** if I don't **cater to** those people.
+This gets **thwarted** with 3rd function, which is introverted feeling, which is all about how things feel to me.

-Today, we're excited to gain more exposure to the scintillating self-storage industry by recommending Extra Space Storage (NYSE: EXR), which uses a similar business model to Life Storage.
+Today, we're excited to gain more exposure to the **scintillating** self-storage industry by recommending Extra Space Storage (NYSE: EXR), which uses a similar business model to Life Storage. -

 "I follow mediterranean diet, besides that I eat lots of eggs."
 "The whole class is going, except John."